 Glimpses of Nagaland

 Akavi and his sweet family turn out to be perfect hosts; as soon as we step into his nicely kept home, we are welcomed with a traditional Naga shawl.
-They’ve laid out an elaborate feast, too, one which we polish off with great gusto while recalling fun instances from our college days.
-Later that evening, we sit around in one of his many balconies.
+They’ve laid out an elaborate feast, too, one which we polish off with great enthusiasm while recalling fun instances from our college days.
+Later that evening, we sat around in one of his many balconies.
 The night is chilly and silent, except for the occasional howls from dogs nearby.
-We sit around and chat late into the night before retiring under thick warm blankets.
+We sit around and chat late before retiring under thick warm blankets.

 Hornbill Festival Nagaland: The ride to Kohima

 Treacherous roads make the drive to Kohima difficult, and we shake, twist and move to the rhythm of the bouncy Bolero on a bumpy road.
 We see people selling many live rats along the way and numerous roadside stalls selling fruits – especially pineapples.
-As we reach Kohima town, the traffic worsens, and our vehicle inches along.
+The traffic worsens as we reach Kohima town, and our vehicle inches along.
 We finally reach Kisama village, where the Hornbill festival is held.

 The Hornbill Festival is held every year from December 1st to 10th in Nagaland, Northeast India, to showcase the cultural heritage of Nagaland.
 It is also called the ‘Festival of festivals’ since this is an event where all the 16 tribes of Nagaland (who have their own festivals) come together in Kohima.
 The first festival was held in 2000.
 Organized by the State Tourism and Art & Culture Departments, the Hornbill Festival various aspects related to the rich cultural heritage of Nagaland.
 It is a week-long festival and tourists can enjoy colourful performances, crafts, food, games and ceremonies.
 Traditional arts, including paintings, wood carvings, and sculptures, are also displayed.
 The Hornbill festival is now a major event that should be on any photographer/traveller’s plans.